torstenboettjer/sandbox/README.md

 ## Linux Developer Environment

-ChromeOS allows operation engineers to run a secure [Linux sandbox](https://chromeos.dev/en/linux), which minimizes security risks is easy to set up and suitable for development needs that address Linux as a main host operating system.
+The foundation for service engineering is a local [Linux sandbox](https://chromeos.dev/en/linux).
+A sub-system like the ChromeOS Linux Development environment is sufficient.
+It is easy to set up and addresses development needs.

 * Name: torsten
 * Size: 85 GB